Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 Rob is not alone in his struggle with excessive gaming.
 Anyone who works in a public school system with adolescents will tell you that many young people are affected by this problem—especially boys.

-Males are lagging behind females in many areas today (see our blog post “Why Real Men Are Becoming Extinct” to view some of the statistics).
+Although video games have become popular with both men and women, studies have found that men are much more likely to become addicted and develop gaming disorder.
+Males are struggling in many areas today (see our blog post “Why Real Men Are Becoming Extinct” to view some of the statistics).

-Though there are many factors that explain these statistics, one obvious factor is the overuse of gaming.
+Though there are many factors that explain these statistics, one factor could be the overuse of gaming.
 According to an insightful Psychology Today article, some major problems associated with excessive gaming are:

 - Impulsive behavior.